scalar-labs/scalardb/docs/backup-restore.md

 ### MySQL (restore)

-If you use `mysqldump` to create a backup file, use `mysql` command to restore the file as specified [in the MySQL doc](https://dev.mysql.com/doc/mysql-backup-excerpt/8.0/en/reloading-sql-format-dumps.html).
+If you use MySQL and `mysqldump` to create a backup file, use `mysql` command to restore the file as specified [in the MySQL doc](https://dev.mysql.com/doc/mysql-backup-excerpt/8.0/en/reloading-sql-format-dumps.html).

 ### PostgreSQL (restore)

-If you use `pg_dump` to create a backup file, use `psql` command to restore the file as specified in [the PostgreSQL doc](https://www.postgresql.org/docs/current/backup-dump.html#BACKUP-DUMP-RESTORE).
+If you use PostgreSQL and `pg_dump` to create a backup file, use `psql` command to restore the file as specified in [the PostgreSQL doc](https://www.postgresql.org/docs/current/backup-dump.html#BACKUP-DUMP-RESTORE).

 ### Amazon RDS or Azure Database for MySQL/PostgreSQL (restore)